juju/docs/src/en/tut-charms.md

 ### Creating relations between applications

-The applications may now be running, but they aren't connected in any meaningful way.
+The three applications may now be running, but they aren't connected in any meaningful way.
 In order for MediaWiki to make use of the MariaDB database a *relation* needs to be added between them.

 ```bash
 juju add-relation mediawiki:db mariadb